josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 I mean it more in the sense that: any given Mario Kart player might decide to use Smart Steering for any number of reasons. _One_ of those many possible reasons is that they haven't developed their skills beyond the need for it yet.
 But that's just one.

 Maybe they have plenty of skill to finish the race, but they're just looking for the easiest path there.
 Maybe they find the game more enjoyable without that aspect to worry about.
 Maybe they're plenty competitive even with it on.
+Maybe they find they're roughly as good with or without it, so why expend the effort?

 Maybe they just want to get to the finish line, and being the first one there isn't their highest priority.
 Maybe they just find their focus is better applied to other aspects of the game.

 Hell, maybe they just _like_ it.

 Those are all fine reasons to use any tool.
 I'm not saying you suck if you like it.
 You probably don't.

-But I _am_ saying: your goals are probably different than mine.
+But I _am_ saying: you're probably playing the game differently than I am.
+You probably have different goals, different values, and/or different desired outcomes.

-Maybe building things as fast as possible is more important to you than it is to me; maybe you find the guardrails useful, even if you don't actually need them.
-Maybe you're not looking for the pure ideal "best" route, and you're just looking for the one with the least friction.
-Maybe your projects look different enough from mine that you aren't hitting the same downsides that I am.
-Maybe you iterate less than I do, or reach for weird/new/tricky CSS things on a regular basis than I do.

 None of that is bad, and moreover, none of that means _you_ are bad.
 It just means we are bound to have different points of view on what constitutes the ideal working environment.